Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 ## Main Components
-[=] With a total of 17 different stacked Architectures, The main Component's of IntegratedPipeline is:
+[=] A deeper look of IntegratedPipeline architecture.
+       - Consider checking and run: [IntegratedPipeline_Flow.html](IntegratedPipeline_Flow.html) regarding each function of the whole components and deep-dive mechanism.
        - Note: consider checking [ARCHITECTURE.md](ARCHITECTURE.md) for more explanation about the main components.

-       - Consider checking and run: [IntegratedPipeline_Flow.html](IntegratedPipeline_Flow.html) regarding each function of the whole components and deep-dive mechanism.
+[=] With 17 total architectures working together as a standalone library that is efficient and robust, Main components include:

 1. GeometricWeightShaping
 Purpose: Analyzes the geometric structure of data (anisotropy, spectral properties, complexity) and generates optimal weight matrices based on that geometry.
 Essentially teaches the model how to "understand" the shape of data before processing it, Highly robust to noise, making it an excellent fit for messy environment.